devilyouwei/devilyouwei/docs/README.md

 _CN118821849A_

-This invention introduces a method to model and represent smart contracts.
-It involves collecting and cleaning open-source smart contract codes, creating a structured code tree, and designing a pre-trained neural network model.
-This model is broken down into input, encoding, and output layers to form the SmartBERT model, which, when provided with the input smart contract code, generates the embedding vectors that accurately represents the contract's context and structure, supporting various downstream tasks.
+This invention introduces a method for modeling smart contracts that converts the function code of smart contracts into embedding vectors.
+The process involves several steps: collecting a large dataset of smart contract codes, structuring the code into a tree format, and performing unsupervised training on the function-level code using a masked language model (MLM).
+The final model is named SmartBERT.

 <img src='./imgs/CN118780853A.png' style="float:right">